GAFS 6606

 Research Methods 0.5 unit

 An examination of the elements of the research process.
-Emphasis will be given to various methodologies that are used for research in family studies and gerontology, and attention will be given to the philosophies underlying quantitative and qualitative research methodologies.
+Emphasis will be given to various methodologies that are used for research in aging and family science, and attention will be given to the philosophies underlying quantitative and qualitative research methodologies.
+Note: Students who have received credit for GFSG 6606 may not take this course for credit.

 Fundamentals of Social Gerontology 0.5 unit